kartikwashere-cpp/flash-dash-pro/README.md

 ## Changelog

 **Latest**
+- **Stuff drawer — stash notes & photos off the board.** The Sites drawer now has a second tab, **Stuff**, with a scrollable grid of everything you've put away.
+To stash, drag any note or photo onto the Sites (chest) button;
+  the drawer opens toward you mid-drag with the Stuff tab already active, and releasing over the button or the drawer sends the item into your chest — the board loses it, storage keeps it.
+To restore, drag a stashed tile out of the drawer onto the board; it lands where you release.
+Photo blobs stay put in IndexedDB the whole time, so no data is re-encoded and restore is instant.
+Included in Backup export/import (`stashedItems` + stashed-photo blobs) so a stashed item survives a device switch.
+- **Journal — one-line-a-day.** New sidebar button opens a lightweight
+  dialog: type one line for today, autosaves on blur / Enter, and a scrollable history of every past day lives underneath (click any past line to edit inline, hover to reveal a delete button).
+Storage key `journalEntries` is a plain `{ "YYYY-MM-DD": { text, updatedAt } }` map, included in the standard backup file.
 - **Backup export / import now includes images.** The old exporter only serialized `chrome.storage`, so imported boards came back with photo positions but no image data.
 Photo blobs (from IndexedDB) and the custom background blob are now serialized as base64 into the backup JSON and restored to IndexedDB on import.
 Backup format bumped to `version: 2`; v1 files still import (empty `blobs` section falls back to any legacy `src` data-URL on each photo).
 - **Snap guides — Canva/Figma-style, reworked.**
   - Guide lines are now **bounded** to just the photos they align — they no longer span the entire viewport.